alphagov/govuk-puppet/docs/adding-a-new-app.md

 ## Including the app on machines

+*For AWS hosted environments, where `hieradata` is mentioned below you will need to add configs into `hieradata_aws`*.

 Once you have created a class for your app, you need to include it in the appropriate nodes.
 These can be found in `hieradata/common.yaml` under the `node_class` key.